cipher387/grep_for_osint/readme.md

     <p align="center">

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fcipher387%2Fgrep_for_osint&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false)](https://hits.seeyoufarm.com)

+<h2>GREP FOR OSINT</h2>

+GREP FOR OSINT is a set of very simple shell scripts that will help you quickly analyze a text or a folder with files for data useful for investigation (phone numbers, bank card numbers, URLs, emails and nicknames).

 Simply replace the text in the "text_for_analyze.txt" file with your text and run one of the .sh files whose name ends in "from_text".